-- Use only the specified fuel listed. - Avoid running out of fuel. - Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the items listed in your Scheduled Maintenance Guide performed according to the specified schedule.
+- Use only the specified fuel listed. - Avoid running out of fuel.

+- Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the items listed in scheduled maintenance information performed according to the specified schedule.

-The scheduled maintenance items listed in the Scheduled Maintenance Guide are essential to the life and performance of your vehicle and to its emissions system.
+The scheduled maintenance items listed in scheduled maintenance information are essential to the life and performance of your vehicle and to its emissions system.